Charles Sobhraj

 It is thought that Sobhraj murdered at least 20 tourists in South and Southeast Asia, including 14 in Thailand.
 He was convicted and jailed in India from 1976 to 1997.
 After his release he returned to France.
 Sobhraj went to Nepal in 2003, where he was arrested, tried, and given a life sentence.
 On 21 December 2022, the Supreme Court of Nepal ordered his release from prison because of his old age, after he had served 19 years of his prison term.
-On 23 December, he was released and deported to France.
+On 23 December 2022, he was released and deported to France.

 Described as "handsome, charming and utterly without scruple", he used his looks and cunning to advance his criminal career and obtain celebrity status; he is known to have enjoyed his infamy.
-Sobhraj has been the subject of four biographies, three documentaries, a Bollywood film titled Main Aur Charles, and the 2021 eight-part BBC/Netflix drama series The Serpent.
+Sobhraj has been the subject of four biographies, three documentaries, a Bollywood film titled Main Aur Charles, a 2021 eight-part BBC/Netflix drama series The Serpent and the 2025 Netflix India series Black Warrant and the film Inspector Zende.

 Early years

-Hotchand Bhawnani Gurmukh Sobhraj was born on 6 April 1944 in Saigon, within the Indochinese Union, to an Indian father and Vietnamese mother.
+Hotchand Bhawnani Gurmukh Sobhraj was born on 6 April 1944 in Saigon, within the Indochinese Union, to an Indian Sindhi father and Vietnamese mother.
 Sobhraj's birthplace being a French colonial territory made him eligible for French citizenship.
 His parents were never married and his father denied paternity.
 Sobhraj was taken in by his mother's new husband, a French Army lieutenant stationed in French Indochina.
 His name was entered as Charles Gurmukh Sobhraj in church records in 1959.
 In his new family, he felt neglected in favour of the couple's later children.
 Sobhraj continued to move back and forth between Southeast Asia and France with the family.

 As a teenager, he began to commit petty crimes; he received his first custodial sentence for burglary in 1963, serving his sentence at Poissy prison near Paris.
 While imprisoned, Sobhraj manipulated prison officials into granting him special favours, such as being allowed to keep books in his cell.
 Around the same time, he met and endeared himself to Felix d'Escogne, a wealthy young man and prison volunteer.

 After being paroled, Sobhraj moved in with d'Escogne and spent his time moving between the high society of Paris and the criminal underworld.
 He began accumulating riches through a series of burglaries and scams.
 During this time, Sobhraj met and began a romantic relationship with Chantal Compagnon, a young Parisian woman from a conservative family.
-Sobhraj proposed marriage to Compagnon, but was arrested later the same day for attempting to evade police while driving a stolen vehicle.
+Sobhraj proposed marriage to Compagnon but was arrested later the same day for attempting to evade police while driving a stolen vehicle.
 He was sentenced to eight months in prison, yet Chantal remained supportive throughout the entirety of his sentence.
 Sobhraj and Compagnon were married upon his release.
 By 1970, he had become a French citizen through his mother, as she was a natural-born citizen of Vietnam, a former French colony.